For the last 10 years or so, Arch Linux has been my

 image.

-file, so to get this working I had to run rpm-ostree initramfs --enable
+file, so to get this working I had to run rpm-ostree initramfs --enable.
+This

 enables regenerating of the initramfs every time you create a new rpm-ostree